How to Soothe Anxiety

 What is anxiety?

-Anxiety is a feeling of worry, nervousness, or unease, typically about an imminent event or something with an uncertain outcome (Oxford).
-While fear involves an imminent threat, anxiety is often more amorphous and related to a vague and distant future.
+Anxiety is a feeling of worry, nervousness, or unease about something with an uncertain outcome (Oxford).
+While fear responds to an immediate threat, anxiety is about what might happen.

 What causes anxiety?